 A major challenge is convincing a company that paying higher wages – and therefore raising its costs in a fiercely competitive environment – is in its long-term interests.
 This forms part of the importance of proving the financial materiality of environmental, social and governance (ESG) factors to show that it is not only an ethical issue, but also enhances performance in the long run.

 “There are some financially sound arguments for paying a living wage,” says Bosch Ferreté.
-“Higher-paid workers are more willing to stay in your manufacturing plant, so they become more expert in the production line, and can produce more efficiently.”
+“Higher-paid workers are more willing to stay in your manufacturing plant, so becoming more skilled and more efficient.”

 “There is also a cost saving component because you don't need to keep on hiring and recruiting new people on a regular basis, and you actually can focus more on employee satisfaction and improving their skills as a workers, which will in turn contribute to improving your productivity.
 Moreover, paying living wages contributes to avoiding major reputational, legal and regulatory risks that companies might face if they tolerate inadequate labor practices.”